 Clicking either option opens the live translation editor in a new browser tab.

 You can click any text on your website preview in the right-hand panel in the live editor.
 TranslatePress will then load that text in the left-hand panel, ready for you to translate.

 Now, click the language you want to translate that text into and enter your translation.
 Then click the Save Changes button to store your translated text.

 Clicking the Next button automatically selects the next block of translatable text available.
 Alternatively, you can choose an area of the page from the dropdown menu at the top of the screen.

 It’s easy to translate any content on your page, including navigation menus, buttons, sidebar widgets, meta-text, and more.
 Plus, once a string is translated, TranslatePress will automatically translate it on other areas of your website.

 For instance, if you translate a post title, your sidebar widget’s post title is automatically translated.

 TranslatePress’s language switcher lets your website visitors select their preferred language when visiting your site.
-Typically, it shows the country’s flag to indicate which languages are available.
+Typically, it shows the country’s flag indicating available languages.